-While I really enjoy eating waffles with just a smear of butter and a drizzle of pure maple syrup, there are so many tasty topping options to try.
+While I really enjoy eating these with just a smear of butter and a drizzle of pure maple syrup, there are so many tasty topping options to try.
 You could even set up a waffle bar for a special occasion, like a baby shower or Mother’s Day brunch!
-Here are some delicious waffle toppings:
+Here are some delicious topping options:

 - Powdered sugar.
 Dust it over the top with a sifter or spoon.

 - Fresh fruit.
 Berries, cinnamon apples, sliced bananas are all delicious choices!

 - Whipped cream.
 You can add a dollop of whipped cream for the ultimate topping.
 Grab my homemade whipped cream recipe for major deliciousness.